0xjet/ccc/3_vulnerabilities.md

 ## Questions

 **1.**
-[TBD] Explore [CVE Details](https://www.cvedetails.com/) and identify top vendors, top products, historial trends, etc.
+Explore the data feeds available at [CVE Details](https://www.cvedetails.com/) and identify top vendors and products affected by known vulnerabilities.
+Look at the historical series and try to identify any noticeable patterns.

 ## Further Reading